 If you fail to provide personal data

-If you contact Dairy Crest, but you fail to provide certain personal data when requested, we may not be able to help you, investigate the issue raised or respond to or resolve your complaint or query.
+If you contact our Consumer Care team but you fail to provide certain personal data when requested, we may not be able to help you, investigate the issue raised or respond to or resolve your complaint or query.
 We will notify you if this is the case at the time.

 4. How is your personal data collected?